- Focus and Scope

 Authors are required to pay an Article Submission Fee as part of the submission process to contribute to review costs.

-If this paper is accepted for publication, you will be asked to pay an Article Publication Fee to cover publications costs.
-The author will get two printed edition of JESI: Jurnal Ekonomi Syariah Indonesia.
+If this article has been accepted for publication, you will be asked to pay the Article Publication Fee via a virtual account.

 Publication Ethics